Nikol Pashinyan

 Pashinyan later distanced himself from Ter-Petrosyan on political grounds, establishing the party Civil Contract.
 Along with two other opposition parties, Pashinyan formed the Way Out Alliance which garnered almost 8% of the vote in the 2017 parliamentary election.
-He was the leader of the 2018 Armenian Revolution which forced Prime Minister Serzh Sargsyan and his government to resign.
+He was the leader of the 2018 Armenian Revolution which forced Prime Minister Sargsyan and his government to resign.
 He was elected acting prime minister by parliament on 8 May 2018 and won snap parliamentary elections in December 2018.
 Pashinyan's victory had originally been heralded by some observers as an improvement in democracy, while others have criticized Pashinyan as a mere populist.
 Pashinyan's new government included multiple liberal western NGO activists being appointed to senior positions, as well as supporters from the Velvet Revolution who had no previous political experience.

 Pashinyan led Armenia through the Second Nagorno-Karabakh War, the most recent and significant outbreak of violence due to the Nagorno-Karabakh conflict between Armenia with the self-proclaimed Republic of Artsakh and its neighbor Azerbaijan.
 The war, which was ended after 44 days of fighting by a trilateral ceasefire agreement signed by Pashinyan on 9 November 2020, resulted in significant human, material and territorial losses for the Armenian side.
 Pashinyan's government was criticized within Armenia for its management of the war.
 Following the war, Pashinyan was accused of being a traitor and faced protests and calls for his resignation.
 Despite the protests and a declaration by 40 high-ranking military officers calling for his resignation (which Pashinyan described as a coup attempt), Pashinyan resisted calls to hand over political power.
 On 25 April 2021, Pashinyan announced his formal resignation to allow snap elections to be held in June, although he remained as acting prime minister in the leadup to the elections.
 His party won the 2021 election, receiving more than half of all votes.

-Following the 2020 war and the 2023 displacement of ethnic Armenians from Nagorno-Karabakh, Pashinyan's approval ratings declined, falling to 11.5% by May 2025.
+Following the 2020 war and the 2023 displacement of ethnic Armenians from Nagorno-Karabakh, Pashinyan's approval ratings declined, falling by approximately 50% over four months, though he remained the most trusted politician in Armenia and later regained some approval.
 As a result of Pashinyan's efforts, Armenia and Azerbaijan prepared a formal peace agreement, which also entailed multiple compromises on the part of Armenia.
+In the 2026 election, Pashinyan was re-elected with 49.8% of the vote in spite of a Russian disinformation campaign.